 7.2.2.x.2 Interference set of GCOs

-In Figure xx, there are different GCOs with different priority levels of spectrum utilization.
+In one deployment example is shown in Figure xx. there are different GCOs with different priority levels of spectrum utilization.
 Before spectrum allocation, the interference relationship can be established by assuming the default operation parameters while utilizing the location information and local propagation model.
-If there is potential interference from the low priority GCO to the high priority GCO, the high priority GCO labeled.
-Considering all the low priority GCOs we can find all the high priority GCOs that are labeled.
-The set of these GCOs are denoted as the interference set.
-In such procedure, the interference high priority GCO to low priority GCO can also be considered when stabling the interference set information.
+The set of the GCOs, that receive potential harmful interference from low priority GCOS, are called as the interference set.
+The harmful interference from high priority GCOs to low priority GCOs can also be used as a criteria when stabling the interference set.

-The spectrum allocation shall allocation spectrum of high priority GCO in the interference set first in order to pack as many GCOs in the interference set into the spectrum while considering the interference among high priority GCOs.
-Once the high priority GCOs’ spectrum has been allocation, the spectrum can be allocated to the low priority GCOs based on the performance requirement of the high priority GCOs.
-Such spectrum allocation can also consider the interference from low priority GCOs as well as interference among the low priority GCOs together with the interference from the high priority GCOs to the low priority GCOs in order to predict the achievable performance of the low priority GCOs.

 Figure XX Example of deployment for determining interference set among GCOs with different priority levels.